 The whole product is coated in a silicone-like finish, which doesn’t look nor feel like the highest-end material in the world – but then it is practical.
 After all, the SoundLink is fully waterproof – to the point you could throw it into a swimming pool and need not worry.
 Handy if you’ve kids or, who knows, maybe you’re just a lil clumsy.

-Otherwise the SoundLink Micro’s design dedicates a portion of the front of the plus and minus buttons, which sit surrounding the centre voice-control button.
-Whether you use Google Assistant (Android), Apple Siri (iOS) or Amazon Alexa you’re covered on all fronts – there’s no hierarchy of voice assistant to be found here, which is great.
+Otherwise, the SoundLink Micro’s design dedicates a portion of the front of the plus and minus buttons, which sit surrounding the centre voice-control button.
+Whether you use Google Assistant (Android), Apple Siri (iOS) or Amazon Alexa you’re covered on all fronts – there’s no hierarchy of voice assistants to be found here, which is great.

 - Silicone dual passive radiators